zikula-modules/Content/README.md

 Deprecations:
 - The short URL suffix can not be configured anymore.
 - Removed the ability to register a page var for breadcrumbs in favour of a dedicated module for this purpose.
 There is still a Twig function for retrieving or displaying a page hierarchy though.
+- Removed the possibility to order sub pages of a specific page by title.
 - The JoinPosition content type has been removed because it is not needed anymore.
 - The Camtasia content type has been removed.
 - The Flickr content type has been removed.
 A better choice is the Flickr media type in the media module which is going to provide a generic media content type soon (see https://github.com/cmfcmf/MediaModule/issues/2 for reference).